gitlabhq/gitlab-recipes/web-server/apache/README.md

 ## SELinux modifications

-In a RHEL6 production production environment it is assumed SELinux is enabled.
+In a RHEL6 production environment it is assumed [SELinux is enabled](http://stopdisablingselinux.com/).
 SELinux must be configured with the following:

     setsebool -P httpd_can_network_connect on
     setsebool -P httpd_can_network_relay on